 “Maybe,” I replied.
 “That brings me to the next thing.
 After I tell the team that I’m gay, and I’m not going to tell them about either Scott or Davis, I’d like to bail out of weight training for today only.
 I’m working on a way I can continue going to Wilson High, at least through this semester.
 I need to talk to someone about that, and I want to do that this morning.
 Is that okay?
 And could you record me as being here on the roll?”

 “I already recorded you as present today,” Coach Kavanaugh said.
 Then he sat there thinking for several seconds.
 “Okay, now I understand what you meant by saying you only ‘might’ have to change schools.
 If you get your plan working you can continue going to school here.
 Which means you’ll continue living here, because if you lived in Davis you couldn’t go to school at Wilson.

 “So, let’s go tell the team that you’re gay.
 Or, more accurately, you tell the team that you’re gay and I’ll hang out looking for any inappropriate comments.
 I don’t expect you to be hassled about it.
 I’ve been watching my football teams and this whole thing about being gay or not or being a different race, or religion, is not much of a factor these days.
 But if you have any problems with your teammates, other than a little bit of friendly joking, you let me know, okay?”

 “Sure thing, Coach.”

-Telling the team that I was gay turned out to be, like it had been for Coach Kavanaugh, a non-issue.
+Telling the team that I was gay turned out to be a non-issue, just like Coach Kavanaugh had said.
 All I got were a lot of friendly, funny comments and a few suggestions about boyfriend candidates.

 “You got a boyfriend yet, Tony?”
 Pete Ross asked me.